dkanade1/Capstone_project_Part_3_DA_Deepti_Kanade/README.md

 {{review_text}}
 ```
 # Role-Based Template (Using ECO Framework)
 The role-prompted template begins with an explicit persona.
-It explicitly applies the ECO framework:Instruction, Context and Constraints for the LLM.
+It explicitly applies the ECO framework:Instruction, Context and Constraints  and provides clearer instructions and context for the LLM.
 ```
 Role